-- Eligibility requirements for admission to Teacher Education (minimum of 2.5 grade-point average on undergraduate work and passing scores on PRAXIS I: Reading, Writing, Math); and - 2.
+- Eligibility requirements for admission to Teacher Education (minimum of 2.5 grade-point average on undergraduate work and passing scores on PRAXIS I: Reading, Writing, Math) or a composite of 22 on the ACT; and - 2.
 Content knowledge requirements for Louisiana which includes - a) Possess a baccalaureate degree from a regionally accredited university either with a major in a certifiable teaching area or with coursework equivalent to a primary focus area (30 hours) and - b) Present passing scores on state-designated PRAXIS content test in teaching area; and - 3.
-TeachNortheast screening assessment requirements.
+TEACH Delta Region screening assessment requirements.

-PROGRAM REQUIREMENTS (M.A.T. in Secondary Education Grades 6-12 [Alternative Certification]): Thirty semester hours to include Curriculum 500B, 503, 542,

-545B, 556, Educational Foundations 401, 524, 581, Psychology 505, Reading 418A, and 6 semester hours of internship, Curriculum 483B, for a total of 36 semester hours for the degree.
+PROGRAM REQUIREMENTS (M.A.T. in Secondary Education Grades 6-12 [Alternative Certification]): Thirty semester hours to include Curriculum 500B, 503, 542, 545B, 556, Educational Foundations 401, 524, 581, Psychology 505, Reading 418A, and 6 semester hours of internship, Curriculum 483B, for a total of 36 semester hours for the degree.